-At Covington Behavioral Health Hospital, individuals can receive expert care delivered by a team of compassionate and experienced professionals.
+At Covington Behavioral Health, individuals can receive expert care delivered by a team of compassionate and experienced professionals.
 With the help of our center’s dedicated treatment team, it is possible to learn to manage bipolar disorder symptoms and live a healthier, happier life.

-Learn more about bipolar disorder treatment at Covington Behavioral Health Hospital in St. Tammany Parish
+Learn more about bipolar disorder treatment at Covington Behavioral Health in St. Tammany Parish

 Bipolar I disorder is a distressing and disruptive mental health disorder that is characterized by manic episodes, which are defined as distinct periods of persistently and abnormally elevated mood and increased energy, lasting for most of every day for at least one week.
 Symptoms of manic episodes among individuals who have bipolar I disorder may include inflated self-esteem, grandiose thoughts or expressions, decreased need for sleep, racing thoughts, and excessive involvement in activities such as spending sprees that have a significant potential for negative consequences.

 Individuals who suffer from bipolar I disorder may also experience episodes of hypomania and major depression, though these experiences are not required for a diagnosis of bipolar I disorder.
 These individuals may have difficulty making academic progress, getting and keeping a job, maintaining healthy interpersonal relationships, and otherwise participating in a productive and satisfying life.

 Though bipolar I disorder can have a devastating effect on the content and quality of an individual’s life, the symptoms of this mental health disorder do respond to treatment at a hospital or center for bipolar disorder.
 At Covington Behavioral Health, we have developed specialized programming that has helped adolescent and adult patients at our center achieve stability and experience relief from the more distressing symptoms of bipolar I disorder.

 Helping a loved one get treatment for bipolar disorder